 Can Monimoto track a motorcycle in real time?

 Yes, once the tracker detects unauthorized movement, it sends GPS coordinates to your phone at regular intervals until you acknowledge the alert or the bike stops moving.
-The updates aren't as frequent as a pet tracker like Tractive GPS (which pings every 2-3 seconds), but they're fast enough to relay a theft's route to police.
+The updates aren’t as frequent as a pet tracker like Tractive GPS, but they’re meant to relay a theft route to police.

 Does Monimoto work outside the US?

 Yes.
 Monimoto supports 2G and LTE-M networks across Europe, North America, and most other regions with cellular coverage.
 The eSIM in the Monimoto 9 model handles international roaming automatically.
-Check Monimoto's coverage map for your specific country before purchasing.
+Monimoto’s coverage map states that Monimoto 7 and 9 country support varies by region, so check your specific country before purchasing.

 How hard is it to replace Monimoto’s battery?

-It takes about 60 seconds.
+It’s a simple housing-open swap.
 Remove the tracker from the bike, twist the housing open, swap the two CR123A batteries, and close it back up.
-A pair of CR123A cells costs roughly $5 and lasts about a year.
 No tools required.

 Will a GPS tracker prevent motorcycle theft?

-No tracker prevents theft -- a determined thief will take the bike regardless.
-What a GPS tracker does is dramatically improve recovery odds.
-According to insurance industry data, motorcycles with GPS trackers are recovered at roughly 2-3 times the rate of untracked bikes.
-The tracker's value is in what happens after the theft, not before it.
+No tracker prevents theft — a determined thief will take the bike regardless.
+What a GPS tracker does is improve the recovery workflow by giving you and police a location lead.
+The tracker’s value is in what happens after the theft, not before it.

 Can thieves disable these trackers?